 Classical Concert Studies: A Companion to Contemporary Research and Performance.
 Martin Tröndle (Ed.), New York: Routledge, 2021.

 Technosphere Magazine.
 Katrin Klingan, Christoph Rosol (Eds.), Berlin: Haus der Kulturen der Welt, 2016-2019.

 Cultural Work, in: Constance DeVereaux (Ed.), Managing the Arts and Culture.
 Cultivating a Practice.
 New York: Routledge, 2023.

 Subjectivity and Synchrony in Artistic Research.
 Ethnographic Insights.
 Bielefeld: transcript, 2018. (reviewed by Manuel Ángel-Macía in the Journal for Artistic Research)

 Movement Meets Material – An Improvisational Approach to Design, in: Bovermann, Till et al. (Eds.): Musical Instruments in the 21st century, Wiesbaden: Springer, 2017 (with Amelie Hinrichsen).

 From academic to artistic research, from project outlines to press releases: finding the right words is at the core of translating different text genres.
-With my feel for clarity, rhythm, linguistic specificities, and individual authors’ styles, I will transfer your ideas from English, French, and Spanish into German.
+With my feel for clarity, rhythm, linguistic specificities, and individual authors’ styles, I will transfer your ideas from English and French into German.

 Louise Bourgeois.
 The Woven Child.
 Stephanie Rosenthal and Ralph Rugoff (Eds.), texts by Lynne Cooke, Rachel Cusk, Julienne Lorz, Ralph Rugoff.
 Hatje Cantz, 2022.